narcisseuuh/Emulator/README.md

 | POP       | 010100 | register                            | store value from stack on register |
 | PUSH      | 010101 | register or imm                     | place value from register on stack |

-Each instruction will be denoted by 12 bits : 6 for the opcode, 3 for the first operand and 3 for the second (therefore we have 2^2 = 4 registers : R0, R1, PC and IP plus the 111 that denotes and immediate value which we will seek for in the next 12 bits we parse).
+Each instruction will be denoted by 12 bits : 6 for the opcode, 3 for the first operand and 3 for the second (therefore we have 2^3 - 1 = 7 registers : R0, ..., R4, PC and IP plus the 111 that denotes an immediate value which we will seek for in the next 12 bits we parse).

 Example :
 `MOV R0, #2` will become `000001000111 000000000010`
-                          (operand-register0-imm imm-value)
+                          (`operand-register0-imm` and then `imm-value`)

 ## Parsing real code